fent/ret.js/README.md

 # Reconstructing Regular Expressions from Tokens

-The `reconstruct` function accepts a *any* token and returns, as a string, the *component* of the regular expression that is associated with that token.
+The `reconstruct` function accepts an *any* token and returns, as a string, the *component* of the regular expression that is associated with that token.

 ```ts
 import { reconstruct, types } from 'ret'